stratosphererl/stratosphere/.github/ISSUE_TEMPLATE/user_story.md

 - [ ] What needs to get done?

 # Risks
 What is not known?
-Potential road blocks?
+Potential roadblocks?

 # Notes
 What is needed when working on this card?
 Do we have everything clarified?